Within the natural cycles of any business, there are times that offer a chance to review, reflect and recharge.

 It’s funny.
 It’s a little hard to watch.
 And for many of us it’s extremely relatable, even a few years after 2020.

-It’s not just our personal goals which changed so drastically in the year 2020.
-The same could be said about overall company goals, leadership goals and yes, customer experience goals, too.
+It’s not just our personal goals that had to change.
+The same could be said about overall company goals, leadership goals, and yes, customer experience goals, too.

-Regardless of the ups and downs and unique challenges of 2020, a year-end review is a good exercise for customer experience leaders.
+Regardless of the ups and downs and unique challenges of these last few years, a periodic review is a good exercise for customer experience leaders.
 Even if it’s difficult.
 Especially if it’s difficult.

 It’s time to take a deep breath and consider what DID happen this year.
 Then it’s time to learn from that, plan ahead, and feel prepared to take on the next half of the year and next year in big ways.

-Whether it’s the end of the year or any other time that’s right, these are five of the questions I ask the clients I consult with when it’s time to reflect.
-I hope they help your organization too.
+These are five of the questions I ask the clients when it’s time to reflect.
+I hope they help you and your organization, too.